Snapshots / Published on .

 The Tax-Free Savings Account, referred to as the TFSA, was created in 2009, enabling any Canadian resident who has reached the age of majority and has a social insurance number to save on a tax-free basis.
 Investors who opt for a TFSA can increase their assets and make withdrawals without being taxed, which will cause their savings to grow faster.
 This is a distinct advantage over other investment vehicles.
 The TFSA is also a flexible tool: you can make contributions or withdrawals at any time, regardless of the purpose or the timing of your project; and various types of investment are eligible, including mutual funds.
 So it’s the ideal tool to help you save.

-TFSA: A complement to an RRSP
+The TFSA: a cmplement to an RRSP

 The TFSA is an excellent savings solution that will help you make your projects a reality, but it’s also a tool that complements a Registered Retirement Savings Account (RRSP).
 This complementary aspect takes different forms.
 It is based mainly on the TFSA’s flexible approach to withdrawals, whose impact is reduced because of their tax-free status.
 In addition, you can redeposit the amounts you withdraw and maintain all your contribution room.
-And withdrawals do not affect your government benefits or tax credits in any way.1
+And withdrawals do not affect your government benefits or tax credits in any way 1.

 The TFSA is also a fiscally advantageous vehicle that enables you to continue saving for retirement if you have reached your RRSP contribution limit.
 Moreover, it’s possible to contribute to a TFSA throughout your lifetime, in contrast to an RRSP, which you must convert into a Registered Retirement Income Fund (RRIF) by December 31 of the year when you turn 71.
 In short, it’s wise to include the TFSA in your financial planning for retirement.
 But it’s important to understand the distinctive features of the TFSA and the RRSP to establish the right strategy.